Alumni Association scholarships

 - Marie Wessel

 - Britnee Zemek

 - Caleb Poage

 More about scholarships

-- Scholarships will be disbursed in two payments: one in fall 2013 and one in spring 2014.
-A portion of the scholarship may be used for summer 2013.
+- Scholarships will be disbursed in two payments: one in fall 2017 and one in spring 2018.

 - Undergraduate students, graduate students, international students, part-time and full-time students and first-year School of Law students who meet the criteria may apply.

 - Alumni Association sponsored events throughout the year help to provide funding for the scholarship program.